 Caregiver Burnout Risk Factors

-In coming to terms with the factors that contribute to carer burnout, we must start from the characteristics of the profession itself.
+In coming to terms with the factors that contribute to caregiver burnout, we must start with the characteristics of the profession itself.

 People who choose to work in helping professions may be especially vulnerable to burnout.
 Generally, they decide to become caregivers because they have empathy and compassion for people in need of care.
-Even though this quality is essential for the profession, it can also make it challenging for a professional to find balance when caring for others.
+Even though this quality is essential for the profession, it can also make it challenging for a professional to find balance when taking care of others.

-Furthermore, the sad fact is that in their everyday work, caregivers witness a decline in the clients' health and are exposed to their pain and suffering.
-These factors can increase caregiver stress, lead to compassion fatigue, a condition that is specific for those working with other people's trauma, and caregiver burnout.
+Furthermore, the sad fact is that caregivers witness a decline in the clients' health in their everyday work and are often exposed to their pain and suffering, as well as the suffering of their family members and loved ones.
+These factors can increase caregiver stress and lead to compassion fatigue, a condition-specific for those working with other people's trauma, and caregiver burnout.

 While caregiving can never be a stress-free profession, there are many ways home care agencies can care for caregivers and prevent them from reaching burnout.
 Here are our six useful tips for you to begin with.